-An advanced professional or clinical experience in the field of education supervised by a college faculty member and a certified or licensed professional in a Pre-K-12 school, school district, or educational services setting.
-A full-course internship requires the equivalent of 5 weeks of full-time experience or approximately 200 hours.
-Permission of department chair and supervising professor required.
+An advanced professional or clinical experience in the field of education supervised by an Elmhurst College faculty member and a certified or licensed professional in a PK-12 school, school district or educational services setting.
+A full-course internship requires the equivalent of five weeks of full-time experience or approximately 200 hours.
+Permission of department chair and supervising professor.

 EDU 490 Special Investigations in Education